k-atherton/Amplicon_Sequence_Cleaning/README.md

   - Should the metadata file be edited? (flag: -e or --edit): do you want to add the DADA2 sequence count to the metadata file? options: Y or N [default = N]
   - Working directory (flag: -p or --pwd): Directory for saving the outputs of the script [default is the result of the function getwd() in R]
   - File with paths to ASV tables output by DADA2 (flag: -v or --asvtable): the file should be a .txt where each line is the full path to each DADA2 output ASV table.
 See `example_asv_table_paths_file.txt`
+    - **Make this file yourself, but the file should point to the ASV tables created by BU16S in Step 1!**
   - File with paths to taxonomy tables output by DADA2 (flag: -t or --taxonomy): the file should be a .txt where each line is the full path to each DADA2 output taxonomy table.
 See `example_taxonomy_paths_file.txt`
+    - **Make this file yourself, but the file should point to the taxonomy tables created by BU16S in Step 1!**
   - Metadata file (flag: -m or --metadata): the file should be a .csv and have a column name called sample_type, which defines the sample types (e.g. "leaf", "negative control", "soil", etc.).
   - File with negative control naming patterns, matched to the sample types that the negative controls were amplified and sequenced with (flag: -c or --negcontrols): the file should be a .csv and have a column called sample_type with the sample type that matches the sample_type names in the metadata file and another column called negative_control_name_pattern that contains strings that define the naming patterns of the negative controls.
 You can use the whole negative control sample names, or just a pattern that will allow a function like grep to find the negative control samples.
 See `example_negative_control_name_file.csv`
   - Script directory (flag: -s or --scriptdir): path to the function script directory where the 00_functions.R script is held